Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/3_Basic_Programming_Course.md

 > [!Note]
 >
-> **Note: please strictly distinguish lower case and upper case, and the keywords can be complemented by Tab key.**
+> **Please strictly distinguish lower case and upper case, and the keywords can be complemented by Tab key.**

 (1) Start virtual machine, and click <img src="../_static/media/chapter_3/section_1-2/media/image2.png"  /> , and then click <img src="../_static/media/chapter_3/section_1-2/media/image3.png"  /> or press "**Ctrl+Alt+T**" to open command line terminal.